The 8 best customer service outsourcing companies in 2026

 HelpSquad landing page featuring their affordable virtual assistant services

 HelpSquad offers the most accessible entry point on this list.
-Their virtual assistants and receptionists start at just $8 per hour, making professional customer support available to businesses that might otherwise struggle to afford it.
+Their virtual assistants and receptionists start at just $8 per hour, which puts professional customer support within reach of businesses that might otherwise struggle to afford it.

 Key strengths: